applied-systems-biology/jipipe-website/content/documentation-java-api/create-extension.md

 # Creating an extension service

-ACAQ5 uses the SciJava plugin API to register Java extensions.
+JIPipe uses the SciJava plugin API to register Java extensions.
 In your project, you can create as many extensions as you want.

-Java extension inherit from [ACAQJavaExtension](/external/apidocs/org/hkijena/acaq5/ACAQJavaExtension.html) and require a [@Plugin](https://javadoc.scijava.org/SciJava/org/scijava/plugin/Plugin.html) annotation.
+Java extension inherit from [ACAQJavaExtension](/external/apidocs/org/hkijena/jipipe/ACAQJavaExtension.html) and require a [@Plugin](https://javadoc.scijava.org/SciJava/org/scijava/plugin/Plugin.html) annotation.

-We recommend to inherit from [ACAQDefaultJavaExtension](/external/apidocs/org/hkijena/acaq5/ACAQDefaultJavaExtension.html) that comes with some convenience-functions.
+We recommend to inherit from [ACAQDefaultJavaExtension](/external/apidocs/org/hkijena/jipipe/ACAQDefaultJavaExtension.html) that comes with some convenience-functions.

 A minimal extension can be found here: